addmix/godot-docs/classes/class_navigationagent3d.rst

 - void **set_target_desired_distance** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_target_desired_distance** **(** **)**

+The distance threshold before the target is considered to be reached.
+On reaching the target, :ref:`target_reached<class_NavigationAgent3D_signal_target_reached>` is emitted and navigation ends (see :ref:`is_navigation_finished<class_NavigationAgent3D_method_is_navigation_finished>` and :ref:`navigation_finished<class_NavigationAgent3D_signal_navigation_finished>`).

+You can make navigation end early by setting this property to a value greater than :ref:`path_desired_distance<class_NavigationAgent3D_property_path_desired_distance>` (navigation will end before reaching the last waypoint).

-The distance threshold before the final target point is considered to be reached.
-This allows agents to not have to hit the point of the final target exactly, but only to reach its general area.
-If this value is set too low, the NavigationAgent will be stuck in a repath loop because it will constantly overshoot or undershoot the distance to the final target point on each physics frame update.
+You can also make navigation end closer to the target than each individual path position by setting this property to a value lower than :ref:`path_desired_distance<class_NavigationAgent3D_property_path_desired_distance>` (navigation won't immediately end when reaching the last waypoint).
+However, if the value set is too low, the agent will be stuck in a repath loop because it will constantly overshoot the distance to the target on each physics frame update.

 .. rst-class:: classref-item-separator